dirkweil/javaPersistenceInAction/README.md

 javaPersistenceInAction
 =======================

-Samples for JAX sessions "Java Persistence in Action"
+Samples for conference sessions "Java Persistence in Action"